Dave Strader: National work

 After long time ESPN broadcaster Tom Mees died from drowning in 1996, Strader was hired by the cable network to take the vacant play-by-play spot on National Hockey Night broadcasts.
 Strader was usually paired with Darren Pang and Brian Engblom on the network's secondary hockey broadcast team.
 When ABC got the NHL broadcast network contract in 2000, Strader worked for them as well.
 He also called NHL games for Fox in the mid-1990s, and the Stanley Cup Finals for NHL International from 1997-2015.

 He moved to NBC and Versus when they got the NHL contracts in 2005.
 Strader also provided hockey play-by-play for NBC's coverage of the 2006 Winter Olympics in Turin, Italy, the 2010 Winter Olympics in Vancouver, British Columbia, and the 2014 Winter Olympics in Sochi, Russia.
 Strader served as a last-minute play-by-play replacement for Mike Emrick on NBC's coverage of the NHL Winter Classic between the Detroit Red Wings and Chicago Blackhawks on January 1, 2009, when Emrick was unable to broadcast the game due to laryngitis.
 Strader also called the 2011 NHL Heritage Classic on Versus, where the Montreal Canadiens played the Calgary Flames at McMahon Stadium in Calgary, Alberta.

-In 2012 Strader covered the Battle 4 Atlantis men's college basketball preseason tournament on the NBC Sports Network alongside Donny Marshall.
+In 2012, he covered the Battle 4 Atlantis men's college basketball preseason tournament on the NBC Sports Network alongside Donny Marshall during the 2012–13 NHL lockout.

 Death

-Strader died on October 1, 2017, at the age of 62 at his Glens Falls home, after his battle with bile duct cancer.
+Strader died on October 1, 2017, at the age of 62 at his Glens Falls home, from bile duct cancer.